Home » Recipes » Dessert » Mini Cream Puffs with Vanilla Pastry Cream

 • Pour pastry cream into a bowl and press a sheet of plastic wrap directly on the surface so it does not form a skin.
 Cool to room temperature.
 Refrigerate until chilled.

 • To fill the cream puffs: This can be done a few different ways.
 To fill like my photos show, cut off the top ⅓ of the cream puff with a serrated knife.
-Add vanilla pastry cream to a pastry bag fitted with a large round tip (I use Ateco #808).
-Pipe pastry cream into bottom portion of the cream puff.
+Add vanilla pastry cream to a pastry bag fitted with a large tip and pipe the cream into the bottom portion of the cream puff.
 (To skip the pastry tip, just snip off the tip of a filled disposable pastry bag.)

 • OR use a spoon to add the pastry cream to the cream puff.